 Further in this chapter are listed methods discussed with the Technical Committee and assessed for general feasibility and applicability to Ontario (more specific Northern Ontario conditions).
-Some methods were adopted and included in the proposed Mining Sites IS, others were deemed impractical or too costly but are still listed here for documentation purposes.
+Some methods were adopted and included in the Mining Sites IS, others were deemed impractical or too costly but are still listed here for documentation purposes.

-Technically feasible management methods for further consideration for underground -mines
+Technically feasible management methods for further consideration for underground mines

-For the underground mines, a significant source of nickel and other ore- contained metals are the RARs.
+For the underground mines, a significant source of nickel and other ore-contained metals are the RARs.
 As these are essential to mine worker safety, there are not many options to address the metal emissions from them.

-For new mines and / or new / replacement installations it is proposed to take into account:
+For new mines and / or new / replacement installations, a facility must take into account:

-- The RAR should be oriented away from the property line and from receptors. - Cleaning / particulate removal. - Design / install mine exhaust RARs with consideration of the predominant wind direction.
+- The RAR should be oriented away from the property line and from receptors. - Design / install mine exhaust RARs with consideration of the predominant wind direction.